Intervention Order: Is That It or Can I Change It?

 Intervention Order Restrictions

-The types of actions and activities that can be ordered to be restricted include, but are not limited to:
+The types of actions and activities that can be restricted by an IVO include, but are not limited to:

-- Not being allowed to come to your home, work, or place of study;
+- Not attending your home, workplace, or place of study

-- Not being allowed to contact you by phone, text message, email, or any other form of contact;
+- Not contacting you via phone, text, email, or any other form of communication

-- Not being allowed to ask someone else to contact you on behalf of the defendant; and
+- Not asking someone else to contact you on their behalf

-- Not being allowed to follow you or keep you under surveillance.
+- Not following or keeping you under surveillance

-- Not to own or have weapons and firearms in their possession.
+- Not own or possess weapons or firearms

 Orders can also be made in relation to:

-- You were not represented at the initial hearing and have now engaged a solicitor to act for you.
+- You were not legally represented at the hearing and now have a solicitor

-- You disagree with the decision made in the South Australian Magistrates’ Court and wish to appeal to the District Court to make an alternative decision.
+- You disagree with the Magistrates Court’s decision and wish to appeal to the District Court

 Time Limits

-If you have been served with an IVO in South Australia and you wish to appeal or challenge it, you must act quickly as there are strict time frames in place with these types of proceedings.
+If you have been served with an IVO in South Australia and want to appeal or challenge it, you must act quickly.
+There are strict timeframes for these types of proceedings.

 Lodging an Intervention Order Appeal

-When you lodge your appeal, you are usually issued with a date for a hearing quickly, commonly at the same time as you file your appeal.
+When you lodge your appeal, you will usually be given a hearing date at the same time as filing.
+The IVO remains in effect while you wait for your hearing.

 Contact Us